DwcQuocXa/n8n-btc-dca-automate/README.md

 ## ⚠️ Important Disclaimers

-- **High Risk**: Automated trading with real money - you could lose everything
+- **High Risk**: Automated DCA with real money - you could lose everything
 - **Test First**: Use Binance testnet and small amounts initially
 - **Monitor Closely**: Especially during first few weeks of operation
-- **Understand Risks**: Cryptocurrency trading is highly volatile and risky
+- **Understand Risks**: Cryptocurrency DCA is highly volatile and risky
 - **Not Financial Advice**: This is educational/experimental software

 ## 📈 Performance Tracking